CDCgov/MaRS/docs/index.md

 11. **Standardized SNPs reports generated**

+# Laboratory Procedures #

 <a id="pet_pcr"></a>

-## PET-PCR Sample QC ##
+## Sample QC ##

-This step uses a real time PCR assay to assess the quality and quantity of starting DNA material.
+This step uses a real time PCR assay, [PET-PCR](https://journals.plos.org/plosone/article/authors?id=10.1371/journal.pone.0179178),  to assess the quality and quantity of starting DNA material.
 The readout includes an estimation of _all_ DNA in the sample, host and parasite.

-* **NOTE:** This assay is used to identify which samples should be included and/or excluded for downstream procedures.
+- **NOTE:** This assay is used to identify which samples should be included and/or excluded for downstream procedures.
 Any sample with a CT value greater than 34, should be excluded.
 We recommend grouping all samples with a CT > 34 and performing separate amplicon PCRs and electrophoresis for these samples.
 If the electrophoresis yields positive results (e.g. positive and clear bands on gel) you may procced with downstream procedures.
 Samples with a CT > 34 have either very low and/or no parasite DNA.

 **Consumables**